top of page

 And I learned.

-Later I completed the Liberty Bible Institute self-study program which took students:
+Later, I completed the Liberty Bible Institute program, which took students:

 • through the entire Bible verse-by-verse